Articunolies/CMPM-121-Final/README.md

 In the game, the player's movement is controlled using the WASD keys.
 The movement functionality is implemented within the handlePlayerMovement() function.
 The player character moves at a constant velocity defined by the PLAYER_VELOCITY variable (set to 50).
 The game utilizes a grid system where each tile is TILE_SIZE pixels wide.
 The grid dimensions are dynamically calculated based on the canvas dimensions using CANVAS_WIDTH, CANVAS_HEIGHT, and TILE_SIZE.
 The player's position is synced with a hitbox that follows their movement, implemented in the makePlayerTileHitboxFollowPlayer() function.

 ### [F0.b]
 Time progresses manually in the game through a press of the right arrow key.
 The functionality is handled by an event listener tied to Phaser.Input.Keyboard.KeyCodes.RIGHT.
 Each turn progression triggers three processes: advancing the day counter, checking plant growth conditions, and verifying the win condition.
-These processes are encapsulated in dedicated functions such as progressDay(), growPlants(), and checkWinCondition().
+These processes are encapsulated in dedicated functions such as setSunAndMoisture(), attemptToGrowPlant(), and checkWin().

 ### [F0.c]
-The player can reap or sow plants when standing on a grid tile, determined by the getTilePlayerIsStandingOn() function.
-Sowing is triggered using the numeric keys (1 for grass and 2 for mushrooms), invoking plantGrass() and plantMushroom() functions, respectively.
-Reaping is implemented by pressing Backspace, which removes the plant on the current tile using the reapPlant() function.
-These mechanics ensure interactivity is limited to the grid tile under the player.
+The player can reap or sow plants only when standing on a grid tile, determined by the getTilePlayerIsStandingOn() function.
+Sowing is triggered using the numeric keys (1 for grass and 2 for mushrooms), which invokes the plant() function.
+Reaping is implemented by pressing Backspace, which removes the plant on the current tile using the reap() function.
+These mechanics ensure interactivity is limited to the grid tile the player is standing on.

 ### [F0.d]
-Each tile in the grid has sun and moisture levels, stored as sunLevel and moisture properties in the Tile interface.
-These levels are updated daily through random values generated using Math.random() and normalized to a range of 0–5.
+Each tile in the grid has both sunLevel and moisture properties.
+These levels are updated each time time is advanced through random number generation and are normalized to a range between 0 and 5.
 The sunLevel resets to zero each day, reflecting the immediate use or loss of sunlight.
-In contrast, moisture accumulates over time, ensuring persistence through the use of a cumulative update within progressDay().
+In contrast, moisture accumulates over time, ensuring persistence as time progresses.

 ### [F0.e]
-The game includes two plant types: grass and mushrooms.
-Each plant is represented by the Plant interface, which tracks type (either "grass" or "mushroom") and level (ranging from 1 to 2).
-The level is tied to distinct sprites for visual feedback, updated in updatePlantSprite() based on growth conditions.
-Plants start at level 1 upon being planted and require specific sun and moisture thresholds to grow.
+The game includes two plant types: grass and mushroom.
+Each plant can be level 1 or 2.
+The level is tied to distinct sprites for visual feedback, updated in attemptToGrowPlant() based on growth conditions.

 ### [F0.f]
-Plant growth is governed by environmental conditions and spatial rules.
-Each plant evaluates its surroundings using the evaluateGrowthConditions() function, which checks sun, moisture, and proximity to other plants.
-Growth occurs only if all conditions are met, ensuring an interactive simulation of ecological dependencies.
+Plants start at level 1 upon being planted and require specific sun and moisture thresholds to grow: grass needs sun and moisture levels of at least 3 and 5 to grow, and mushrooms need at least 1 and 15.
+Plants also cannot grow if they have certain neighbors: grass can't grow if there's a mushroom to its left, and mushrooms cant grow if there's grass above them.

 ### [F0.g]
-A play scenario ends when a specific condition is satisfied, such as achieving a defined number of fully grown plants.
-The win condition is monitored in the checkWinCondition() function, which evaluates the winningPlants set to determine if it contains the required entries.
+The player "beats" the game when they have 10 or more plants that are level 2 or higher.
+This win condition is monitored in the checkWin() function, which evaluates the winningPlants set to determine if it contains the required entries.

 ## Reflection
 We made a major change during the process of developing our game.
 Our original language that we wanted to use was Typescript.
 The implementation and integration of Typescript with Phaser ended up being a lot more complicated and the documentation that we originally found had be outdated for years.
-Porting the game to Typescript requires us to learn The task of porting our game to be used with Typescript is a complicated task that we thought would need more time and shouldn't be the language with start with.
+Porting the game to Typescript is a complicated task that we need more time with so we believe Typscript shouldn't be the language with start with.
 We have made some progress on porting the game, so it isn't hopeless and can be done.
 We will continue to look into how to port our game into Typescript, but will keep developing in Javascript for now.

 # Devlog Entry 0- [11/15/2024]